 There are reasons to remain optimistic that we can safely return to campus together: Across California, millions of people have been vaccinated.
 California is also moving Beyond the Blueprint to safely and full reopen the economy.

 During this phased return to campus, we ask for your continued flexibility and patience as we respond to evidence-based health and safety guidelines, and we thank you for the work you do every day as dedicated members of our Gator community.
-For the latest workplace health and safety guidelines for Spring and Summer 2021, please refer to the information and resources below.
-As plans are finalized for Fall 2021, additional guidance will be provided as available.
+For the latest workplace health and safety guidelines, please refer to the information and resources below.

 Steps for Coming to Campus

 The Chancellor Office has developed safety training modules for all faculty, staff and students prior to returning to campus for in-person instruction or work in accordance with Cal/OSHA regulations.

 Employees and student assistants must complete "COVID-19 Workplace Safety Refresher" and other relevant assigned trainings by logging into CSU Learn.
 The COVID-19 Workplace Safety Refresher training module consists of two courses: Safety in the Workplace During COVID-19 and SFSU-specific COVID-19 Information.

 Health and safety remain our University’s top priorities.
 We have implemented practical and effective measures, based and supported by public health guidelines, which we will continually optimize and re-evaluate.

 - Avoid touching surfaces that are frequently touched by others, and sharing food, drinks and other materials.